Naturality and mapping class groups in Heegaard Floer homology: Heegaard Floer homology

 \subsection{Heegaard Floer homology as a strong Heegaard invariant}

-In this subsection, we show that the invariant $HF^\circ$ of isotopy diagrams, together with the maps induced by $\a$-equivalences, $\b$-equivalences, diffeomorphisms, and (de)stabilizations, satisfy the axioms of strong Heegaard invariants listed in Definition~\ref{def:strong-Heegaard}.
-We postpone the verification of axiom~\eqref{item:strong-handleswap}, handleswap invariance, to the following subsection.
+In this section, we show that the invariant $\HF^\circ$ of isotopy diagrams, together with the maps induced by $\a$-equivalences, $\b$-equivalences, diffeomorphisms, and (de)stabilizations, satisfy the axioms of strong Heegaard invariants listed in Definition~\ref{def:strong-Heegaard}.
+We postpone the verification of axiom~\eqref{item:strong-handleswap}, handleswap invariance, to the following section.

-First, we prove that $HF^\circ$ satisfies axiom~\eqref{item:strong-funct}, functoriality.
+We first prove that $\HF^\circ$ satisfies axiom~\eqref{item:strong-funct}, functoriality.
 The $\a$-equivalence and $\b$-equivalence maps $\Phi^{A \to A'}_B$ and $\Phi^A_{B \to B'}$ are functorial by equations~\eqref{eqn:phi-compose} and~\eqref{eqn:id}.
-Functoriality of the diffeomorphism maps $d_*$ is straightforward, and follows immediately from the definition.
+Functoriality of the diffeomorphism maps $d_*$ follows immediately from the definition.
 If $H'$ is obtained from $H$ by a stabilization, then the destabilization map $\sigma_{H' \to H} = (\sigma_{H \to H'})^{-1}$, by definition.

 Next, we consider axiom~\eqref{item:strong-commute}, commutativity.
 In Definition~\ref{def:distinguished-rect}, we defined five different types of distinguished rectangles of the form